penpot/penpot-docs/technical-guide/developer/backend.md

 empty database.

-This by default will create a bunch of users that can be used to login in the aplication.
+This by default will create a bunch of users that can be used to login in the application.
 All users uses the following pattern:

 - Username: `profileN@example.com`
 - Password: `123123`